ARC-NeRF: Area Ray Casting for Broader Unseen View Coverage in Few-shot Object Rendering: Conclusion

 \section{Conclusion}

-In this work, we have approached the few-shot novel view synthesis from the perspective of a novel ray parameterization.
-Our HourglassNeRF casts an hourglass as an augmented ray, which adaptively regularizes the high-frequency components based on the target pixel photo-consistency.
-Through our proposed hourglass casting strategy, our HourglassNeRF effectively prevents overfitting to high-frequency components while achieving sharp fine details.
-Furthermore, compared to the baseline FlipNeRF, ours is a more physically grounded training framework by conceptualizing our hourglass as a featurized bundle of flipped diffuse reflection rays with our proposed luminance consistency regularization.
-As the hourglass covers the wider area of unseen views than a single ray, our HourglassNeRF is trained more efficiently without casting multiple augmented rays per original ray.
-Our HourglassNeRF achieves the SOTA or competitive performance compared to other methods under various few-shot scenarios.
-We expect that our HourglassNeRF is able to inspire a meaningful approach in the few-shot NeRF framework. \paragraph{\textbf{Limitations and future work.}} Since our HourglassNeRF is based upon the Lambertian assumption, we regard all reflection rays as diffuse even if they are from a shiny surface.
-As a result, although our HourglassNeRF shows superior performance to other methods on the Shiny Blender dataset mainly consisting of non-Lambertian surfaces, the characteristics of the object's surface are not adequately considered.
-Using both specular and diffuse reflection rays adaptively based on the estimated texture of the surface can be a meaningful direction for future work.
+In this work, we have approached the few-shot novel view synthesis from the perspective of a ray parameterization.
+Our ARC-NeRF casts an Area Ray as an augmented ray, which effectively prevents overfitting by adaptively regularizing the high-frequency components based on the target pixel photo-consistency.
+Furthermore, as a single Area Ray covers a broader range of unseen view areas than an original ray, our ARC-NeRF is trained more efficiently without casting multiple augmented rays per original ray, maximizing the use of ray augmentation.
+We also utilize a free lunch training resource, \ie luminance map, to provide additional supervision for output densities, further improving the fine details.
+Our ARC-NeRF achieves the SOTA or competitive performance compared to other methods under various few-shot scenarios.
+We expect that our ARC-NeRF is able to inspire a meaningful approach in the few-shot NeRF.